epfl-lara/leon/doc/intro.rst

 -----------------

-As seen with verification, specifications provide an alternative and more descriptive way of caracterizing the behavior of a function.
+As seen with verification, specifications provide an alternative and more descriptive way of characterizing the behavior of a function.
 Leon defines ways to use specifications instead of an actual implementation within your programs: